klenac/glasm-scan-matching/README.md

 Once finished running your tests, comment and save the results, explain the experiment.
 Annotate the changeset / revision of the program used to perform them.
 Also save the configurations (*.ini) used, the scans, the results and (optional) images, and anything else necessary to reproduce the experiments.

 Now you can analyse the results.

+## Developing ##

+Git is used for revision control.
+When making changes to source code remember that some files and directories are ignored when committing.
+Look at .gitignore file.
+For example the experiments folder is ignored.